Working with UNESCO-UNEVOC

 UNESCO-UNEVOC does not offer positions outside of the Centre in Bonn.

 BEWARE OF JOB SCAMS!
 We have been notified in the past of forged vacancy announcements.
 In some cases, would-be applicants have been asked for advance payments.
 Note that UNESCO does not charge a fee at any stage of the recruitment process.
 These schemes are fraudulent and have nothing to do with the United Nations.
 Please note that UNESCO-UNEVOC will always publish openings on this page only.
 If job openings are not announced here or on the UNESCO pages at http://en.unesco.org/careers/ they are counterfeits.
 There is no UNEVOC office in New York, and UNEVOC has no staff member named Nick Harman or Sharon A Chandler.
 The only domain we use for any communication is unesco.org.
-More about UN Job scams.
+More information: UN Job scams and UN fraud alerts.

 There are no current vacancies.